phovea/phovea.github.io/developers/creating_plugin.md

 Different plugin types may also define additional entries.
 Every plug-in has to have an entry method for creating the plug-in related content.
 Multiple plug-ins are possible per file by specifying different factory methods.

-Multiple plugin types are available in Caleydo web and user-defined types may be added.
+Multiple plugin types are available in Phovea and user-defined types may be added.

 ### Application Plugin